melezhik/outthentic/README.md

 ## Upstream and downstream stories

-Story runner allow you to call one story from another, using notion of downstream stories.
+It is possible to run one story from another, using notion of downstream stories.

-Downstream stories are reusable stories.
-Runner never executes downstream stories directly, instead you have to call downstream story from _upstream_ one:
+Downstream stories are reusable stories or modules.

+Story runner never executes downstream stories directly, instead you have to call downstream story from the _upstream_ one:

-    # modules/create_calc_object/story.pl
+    $ cat modules/create_calc_object/story.pl
     # this is a downstream story
     # to make story downstream
     # simply create story file